Jennifer Gambatese: Broadway performances

 Gambatese made her Broadway debut in Footloose in October 1998.
 She played the role of Urleen and also as an understudy to the female lead actress.
 "Footloose" was directed by Walter Bobbie and ran on Broadway from October 2, 1998 through July 2, 2000.
 Gambatese followed "Footloose" with the musical Hairspray, directed by Jack O’Brien that ran on Broadway from August 2002 through January 2009.
 She played the role of Penny Pingleton.
 In April 2003, Gambatese appeared in a new Broadway musical, A Year with Frog and Toad, directed by David Petrarca; Gambatese played several roles: Bird, Mouse, Squirrel, and Young Frog.
 In March 2005, Gambatese played the role of Natalie Haller in the musical All Shook Up, directed by Christopher Ashley.
 In 2006, Gambetese played "Jane" in Tarzan, which played on Broadway from May 2006 through July 2007 at the Richard Rodgers Theatre.
 Next, Gambatese played Marie Leroux in "Is He Dead," a play by Mark Twain adapted by David Ives and directed by Michael Blakemore, that opened at the Lyceum Theatre in December 2007.

 On August 9, 2016, she succeeded Sierra Boggess as Principal Rosalie Mullins in the Broadway production of School of Rock.

-Other stage

-Gambatese played Annie Oakley in the Goodspeed Musicals, East Haddam, Connecticut, production of Annie Get Your Gun from April 16 to June 27, 2010.